Faculty Spotlight: Lauren Tivey

 Q: What or who inspired you to pursue your field of study?

-A: Sylvia Plath’s work lit a fire inside me.
-I also had incredible mentors in college, including poets Patrick Armstrong, Mary Ruefle and Richard Jackson, who pushed me to keep going.
-Most of all, though, it was an inner motivation to write.
-I could not not write.
-It has always been in my blood.
+A: Sylvia Plath’s work lit a fire inside of me, plus I had some incredible mentors in college, like poets Patrick Armstrong, Mary Ruefle, and Richard Jackson, who pushed me to keep going.
+Most of all, though, it was this inner motivation to write.
+I couldn’t NOT write.
+It’s always been in my blood.

 Q: What courses do you teach, which is your favorite, and why?

 A: The Healing Power of Poetry, Intro to Poetry Writing, Advanced Poetry, Poetry of Witness, Composition, Publishing and Editing, FLARE: The Flagler Review, FlagSHIP, and ENG or CRW Selected Topics.
-I love all the courses I teach, especially poetry, but my favorites are the Selected Topics courses, such as Memento Mori: Writing About Death, Bad Girls of Literature, my Sylvia Plath class, and Epic Russian Novels, which I will teach in fall 2026.
-In addition to teaching, I run the English Department open mics and the department’s social media pages, which I enjoy very much.
+I love all the courses I teach, especially poetry, but my favorites are the Selected Topics, such as Memento Mori: Writing About Death, Bad Girls of Literature, my Sylvia Plath class, or Epic Russian Novels (which I'll be teaching Fall 2026).
+On top of teaching, I also run the English Department open mics, and department social media pages, which I enjoy very much.

 Q: How do you bring real-world experience into your teaching and classes?

-A: I bring 40 years of experience in writing, both creative and academic, and publishing into the classroom.
-I have been around the block.
-I have a lot of personal experience, and I enjoy sharing it with students.
-I believe it is helpful to them.
+A: Well, I’m bringing 40 years of experience in writing (both creative and academic) and publishing into the classroom.
+I’ve been around the block!
+I have a lot of personal experience, and I enjoy sharing it with students, and I believe it's helpful to them.

 Q: How has your field evolved, and how do you prepare students for those changes?

-A: I have seen many changes in the writing and publishing field, including the shift to digital submissions.
-Staying on top of these changes gives me a well-rounded understanding of the landscape and allows me to share practical tips with students.
-Now, of course, the biggest challenge is AI, so we have many discussions about the ethics surrounding it and where the field may be headed.
+A: I’ve seen so many changes in the writing and publishing field (one major example was the changeover to digital submissions).
+Staying on top of these shifts in the field gives me a well-rounded understanding of the landscape and allows me to share practical tips with students.
+Now, of course, the biggest challenge is AI, so we have lots of discussions surrounding the ethics of that, and where the field may be headed.

 Q: What skills do you hope every student walks away from your classes with?

-A: I hope they leave inspired to continue writing, first and foremost.
-I also hope they hone their critical thinking skills and become disciplined in the intensive labor of writing and revision, whether creative or academic.
+A: I hope they come away inspired to continue writing, first and foremost.
+Also, that they hone their critical thinking skills, and become disciplined in the intensive labor of writing and revision, whether creative or academic.
 Those are skills that will benefit them throughout their lives, both personally and professionally.

 Q: If you could take one Flagler class outside your department, what would it be?

-A: I would love to take Kim Bradley’s COR 152 class, The Haunted South.
+A: I’d love to take Kim Bradley’s COR 152 class, The Haunted South.

-Q: What is your favorite spot on campus and why?
+Q: What’s your favorite spot on campus and why?

 A: The Proctor Library.
-It is always bustling, and I run into many current and former students.
-I also enjoy being surrounded by books.
+It’s always bustling, and I run into many current and former students.
+Plus, I just like to be surrounded by books.

-Q: Coffee or tea, and where is your go-to spot in St. Augustine?
+Q: Coffee or tea, and where’s your go-to spot in St. Augustine?

 A: Coffee.
 I like The Modern Rose.
-It is on Cuna Street, right next to my office.
+It’s over on Cuna Street, right next to my office.

-Q: What is something your students would be surprised to learn about you?
+Q: What’s something your students would be surprised to learn about you?

-A: That I am a bit of an adventurer.
-I have gone skydiving in Slovenia, taken an ultralight flight around the Annapurna Range in Nepal, hiked the Himalayas in Tibet, four-wheeled across the Uyuni Salt Flats in Bolivia, and gone camel trekking in Morocco.
+A: That I’m a bit of an adventurer: skydiving in Slovenia, an ultralight flight around the Annapurna Range in Nepal, hiking the Himalayas in Tibet, four-wheeling across the Uyuni Salt Flats in Bolivia, camel trekking in Morocco, etc.

 Q: What is your go-to pump-up song?